Water Use in the United States

 The National Water-Use Science Project

 The U.S. Geological Survey's National Water-Use Science Project (formerly the National Water-Use Information Program) is responsible for compiling and disseminating the nation's water-use data.
 The USGS works in cooperation with local, State, and Federal agencies to collect water-use information.
 USGS compiles these data to produce water-use information aggregated at the county, state, and national levels.
 Every five years, data at the county level are compiled into a national water-use data system and State-level data are published in a national circular.

-Water use also is a key component of the water-budget approach of the National Water Census, which supports research focused on improving methods of collection and estimation of water-use data.
+The National Water-Use Science Project is a part of the National Water Census (NWC), which supports research focused on improving methods of collection and estimation of water-use data.
+Water use is a key component of the water-budget approach of the NWC.

 Goals of the National Water Use Science Project